CPP-Net: Context-aware Polygon Proposal Network for Nucleus Segmentation: Related Works

 In comparison, the regression-based models output regression maps, e.g., distances or coordinate offsets for each pixel of the input image.
 For example, HoVer-Net \cite{hovernet} predicts the distances from each foreground pixel to its corresponding nucleus centroid in both the horizontal and vertical directions.
 It then employs the marker-controlled watershed algorithm as post-processing to obtain nucleus instances.
 The performance of these approaches is affected by the empirically designed post-processing strategies.
 Recently, Schmidt et al. \cite{stardist} proposed the StarDist approach, which predicts both the centroid probability maps and distances from each foreground pixel to its associated instance boundary along a set of pre-defined directions.
 In the post-processing step, StarDist generates polygon proposals based on the set of predicted distances for each centroid pixel.
 Each polygon represents one nucleus instance.
 In this method, polygons are predicted using the features of the centroid pixel only; as a result, contextual information for large-sized nucleus instances is lacking, which affects the prediction accuracy.

-Our proposed CPP-Net is a one-stage method and relates closely to StarDist \cite{stardist}.
-CPP-Net improves the robustness of StarDist by integrating rich contextual information from a sampled point set for each centroid pixel.
-Moreover, CPP-Net adopts a novel Shape-Aware Perceptual loss, that constrains CPP-Net's predictions according to the shape prior of nuclei.
+Our proposed CPP-Net is a one-stage method that relates closely to StarDist \cite{stardist}.
+Compared with existing works \cite{mask-rcnn, hovernet, stardist}, CPP-Net fully takes advantages of contextual information for accurate instance segmentation.
+Specifically, it improves the robustness of StarDist by integrating rich contextual information from a sampled point set for each centroid pixel.
+Besides, CPP-Net also adopts a novel Shape-Aware Perceptual loss, that constrains CPP-Net's predictions according to the shape prior of nuclei.